 This is why it is a must that digital documents should be portable/exchangeable across all Trade processing infrastructures.

-Digital container Considering the fact that we live in a multi-standard world, the digital container needs to support open standards and a configurable schema enabling STP based integration.
+Considering the fact that we live in a multi-standard world, the digital container needs to support open standards and a configurable schema enabling STP based integration.
 We can use this capability to immediately adopt existing standards and move to production.
+That will allow us to support current and future standards.
+Digital Documents should be portable, as Digital Identity will, as a logical step, also become portable.

+The consequence of not operating in a closed ecosystem is that document security, integrity, originality and ownership (not the business content!) need to be managed via a shared/public digital notary service, that can operate independently, but integrate via an API with Trade platforms.
 To meet this requirement, DLT offers the best solution as long as this public ledger does not disclose any business data.
 That would create legal and security constraints on a public service, not an option.
 The exchange and processing of business data must be left to the trade networks and applications, which are built to treat business data confidentially.

 What is the smoothest path to market adoption and interoperability?